Starcounter/Docs/guides/transactions/long-running-transactions/README.md

 Scopes are nested, so if in the example the second rest-handler, `Handle.Get("/email-client/email/{?}", ...)` would also declare a scope it will still use the same transaction as created by the caller, `GET("/email-client/new-email", ...)`.

-### Making sure a new transaction is created
+### Making Sure to Create a New Transaction

-If, for some reason, that it's vital that a new transaction always is created it is possible to manually create and scope a transaction.
+To always create a new transaction, manually create and scope it:

 ```cs
 Handle.GET("/email-client/new-email", () =>